Shaadalam9/shuttle-boarding/README.md

 Graph depicting how often participants use public bus services.

 ### Viewing Assistance
+Viewing assistance is a feature designed to help passengers navigate and position themselves accurately at shuttle bus stops.
+This tool assists users in determining the exact location where they should stand to board the shuttle bus, particularly in unfamiliar environments.
+By utilizing real-time guidance through mobile devices, viewing assistance can overcome navigation challenges and language barriers, ensuring a smooth and efficient boarding process.

 [![Viewing Assistance](plots/viewing_assistance.png)](https://htmlpreview.github.io/?https://github.com/Shaadalam9/shuttle-boarding/blob/main/plots/viewing_assistance.html)
 Graph displaying participants' opinions on the necessity of viewing assistance for navigating new places or overcoming language barriers.